Dacian warfare: Infantry and cavalry

 Dacians that could afford armor wore customised Phrygian type helmets with solid crests (intricately decorated), domed helmets and Sarmatian helmets.
 They fought with spears, javelins, falces, and one-sided battle axes, and used "Draco" carnyxes as standards.
 Most used only shields as a form of defense.
 Cavalry would be armed with a spear, a long La Tène sword and an oval shield; few in number, they relied heavily on Sarmatian allies for their mounted arm.

-Most of the infantry would wield a falx and perhaps a sica and would wear no armor at all, even shunning shields.
+Some of the infantry depicted on Trajan's Column appear to be wielding a falx and perhaps a sica.
+Many are shown to fight without any armor at all, even shunning shields.

 Mercenaries

 Dacian mercenaries were uncommon in contrast to the Thracians and the Illyrians but they could be found in the service of the Greek Diadochi and of the Romans.

 Nobility

-A 2nd century chieftain would wear a bronze Phrygian type helmet, a corselet of iron scale armor, an oval wooden shield with motifs and wield a sword.
+A 2nd century chieftain would wear a bronze Phrygian type helmet, a corselet of iron scale armour, an oval wooden shield with motifs and wield a sword.